MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file or files later in your code.
 1. Select **Save** to save your changes.

-1. In the app's registration screen, click on the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select the **Certificates & secrets** pane in the navigation pane to open the page to generate secrets and upload certificates.
-1. In the **Client secrets** section, click on **New client secret**:
+1. In the **Client secrets** section, select **New client secret**:
    - Type a key description - for example, `app secret`.
    - Select one of the available key durations as per your security concerns - for example, **In 2 years**.
-   - The generated key value is displayed when you click the **Add** button.
+   - The generated key value is displayed when you select **Add**.
 Copy the generated value for use in the steps later.
    - You need this key later in your code's configuration files.
-This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or pane.

 #### Configure the web app (java-spring-webapp-auth-b2c) to use your app registration